 The ARC also considered the key audit matters (KAMs) reported by the external auditors.
-The KAMs included those relating to (a) valuation of the biological assets; (b) deferred tax assets.
+The KAMs included those relating to (a) valuation of the biological assets; (b) deferred tax assets and (c) assessment of impairment allowance on cost of investments in subsidiaries.
 The ARC and the external auditors discussed these two KAMs and other audit matters, their reasons for justifying them as KAMs and the approach they took in their audit of these account balances.